sahlinet/tumbo-server/docs/user_guide.md

 ## Static Files

 Place static files in a folder `static` on the Dropbox base directory.
-When a static file is accessed by a client, the file is read from your Dropbox and then cached on Tumbo for {{ TUMBO_STATIC_CACHE_SECONDS }} seconds.
+When a static file is accessed, the file is read from your Dropbox and then cached on Tumbo for {{ TUMBO_STATIC_CACHE_SECONDS }} seconds.

 {% verbatim %}
-Static files can be accessed over `https://tumbo.example.com/userland/USERNAME/EXAMPLE_BASE/static/FILE`.
+Static files can be accessed over `https://HOST/userland/USERNAME/EXAMPLE_BASE/static/FILE`.
 The URL until the word *static* is available as variable in HTML files as {{ TUMBO_STATIC_URL }}.
 {% endverbatim %}

 * * *